Neurofibromin: Mouse models

 In 1994, the first NF1 genetically engineered knockout mice were published: homozygosity for the Nf1 mutation (Nf1-/-) induced severe developmental cardiac abnormalities that led to embryonic lethality at early stages of the development, pointing out that NF1 plays a fundamental role in normal development.
 On the contrary, Nf1 heterozygous animals (Nf1+/-) were viable but predisposed to form different types of tumors.
 In some of these tumor cells, genetic events of loss of heterozygosity (LOH) were observed, supporting that NF1 functions as a tumor suppressor gene.

-A conditional knockout mouse line, called Nf1tm1a(KOMP)Wtsi was later generated as part of the International Knockout Mouse Consortium program, a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.
-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty six tests were carried out on mutant mice and four significant abnormalities were observed.
-Over half the homozygous mutant embryos identified during gestation were dead, and in a separate study none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice: females displayed abnormal hair cycling while males had an decreased B cell number and an increased monocyte cell number.

-The development of several other NF1 mouse models has also allowed the implementation of preclinical research to test the therapeutic potential of targeted pharmacologic agents, such as sorafenib (VEGFR, PDGFR & RAF kinases inhibitor) and everolimus (mTORC inhibitor) for the treatment of NF1 plexiform neurofibromas, sirolimus (rapamycin) (mTORC inhibitor) for MPNSTs, or lovastatin (HMG-CoA reductase inhibitor), and alectinib (ALK inhibitor) for NF1 cognitive and learning disabilities.
+The development of several other NF1 mouse models has also allowed the implementation of preclinical research to test the therapeutic potential of targeted pharmacologic agents, such as sorafenib (VEGFR, PDGFR and RAF kinases inhibitor) and everolimus (mTORC inhibitor) for the treatment of NF1 plexiform neurofibromas, sirolimus (rapamycin) (mTORC inhibitor) for MPNSTs, or lovastatin (HMG-CoA reductase inhibitor), and alectinib (ALK inhibitor) for NF1 cognitive and learning disabilities.

 In 2013, two conditional knockout mouse models, called Dhh-Cre;Nf1flox/flox (which develops neurofibromas similar to those found in NF1 patients) and Mx1-Cre;Nf1flox/flox (which develops myeloproliferative neoplasms similar to those found in NF1 juvenile myelomonocytic leukemia/JMML) were used to study the effects of the specific MEK inhibitor PD032590 on tumor progression.
 The inhibitor demonstrated a remarkable response in tumor regression and in hematologic improvement.
 Based on these results, phase I and later phase II clinical trials were then conducted in children with inoperable NF1-related plexiform neurofibromas, using Selumetinib, an oral selective MEK inhibitor used previously in several advanced adult neoplasms.
 The children enrolled in the study benefited from the treatment without suffering from excessive toxic effects, and treatment induced partial responses in 72% of them.
-These unprecedented and promising results from the phase II SPRINT trial, led, first in 2018, both the Food and Drug Administration (FDA) and the European Medicines Agency to grant Selumetinib an Orphan Drug Status for the treatment of neurofibromatosis type 1, and then, a few months later in 2019, FDA to grant a Breakthrough Therapy Designation to the inhibitor.
+These unprecedented and promising results from the phase II SPRINT trial, led, first in 2018, both the Food and Drug Administration (FDA) and the European Medicines Agency to grant selumetinib an Orphan Drug Status for the treatment of neurofibromatosis type 1, and then, a few months later in 2019, FDA to grant a Breakthrough Therapy Designation to the inhibitor.